How Do You Travel With a Reactive Dog? Real Tips From Real Dog Owners

 4. When In Doubt, Staycation

-While this is probably everyone's least favourite option, sometimes the kindest (and most relaxing) thing to do is to skip the travel altogether -- for now.
+While this is probably everyone's least favourite option, sometimes the kindest and most relaxing thing to do is to skip the travel altogether (for now).

 You Can Travel With a Reactive Dog With the Right Plan

-Travelling with a reactive dog isn’t impossible -- but it does look different.
+Travelling with a reactive dog isn’t impossible, but it does look different.
 And that’s totally fine.

 Whether you’re training up a trusted friend, road-tripping with a carefully planned route, or investing in specialised care, it all comes down to understanding your dog’s unique needs.
 With a bit of patience, preparation, and a solid Plan B (...and maybe C), you can make it work -- and even enjoy it.